AdamAntinoo/neocom-infinity/ProjectControl/PROJECT.REQUIREMENTS.md

 * [STORY-NIF] Create a new panel to show all blueprint locations.
 Mostly stations and under stations on Containers.

-*[EPIC-0.29] PROJECT update the published api into a web service and update the schemas for the DTOs.*
+*[EPIC-0.-] PROJECT update the published api into a web service and update the schemas for the DTOs.*
 * [STORY-PROJECT] Create the new web service to publish the api.
 * [STORY-PROJECT] Update the schemas for the DTOs.
 * [STORY-PROJECT] Upgrade Java version to the latest version.
 This affects the project and TeamCity.
 * [STORY-NIF] Update to the latest version of Angular.
 * [STORY-NIN] Update dependencies to use the latest versions.

-[PENDING]
-* [STORY-NIN] Update the adapter definitions to use the new openapi definitions.

-bluepri

-	[EPIC-0.30] Manage Market Data from their different sources.
-	* [STORY-NIB] Create a new endpoint to retrieve Global Market Prices to be used as a base value.
-	* [STORY-NIB] Create a new endpoint to retrieve System specific market orders to be used to calculate a system wide price.
-	* [STORY-NIB] Create a new endpoint to retrieve Station item prices.

-[EPIC-0.30]
-* [STORY.NIB] Replace the old MarketData structures that are currently unusable by ahte new Fuzzwork MarketData structures.